emacsmirror/sxiv/README.md

 * What should be the behavior when we open Dired-marked files, then mark files within sxiv?

 ## Limitations
+* Currently falls flat if run in directories with a huge number of images.
 * `sxiv-dired-marked-files-p` doesn't work as intended with non '*' markers (e.g. C or D)

+## Comparison with picpocket
+At a cursory glance, picpocket (v20180914)
+* 👍 does not depend on any external programs
+* 👎 does not open directories recursively
+* 👎 cannot be used to visually mark files in Dired

 ## Contributions and contact
 Feedback and MRs very welcome. 🙂